In this guide we’ll look at the best palm router.

 There is also a rack and pinion fine depth adjustment, great for working on delicate tasks such as rebating door hinges or creating mortar joints.

-This is a well-built machine with an aluminium housing and trimmer base.
+This is a well-built trim router with an aluminium housing and trimmer base.
 The base assembly can also accommodate plunge, tilt and offset bases although these are not supplied with the machine.

-This unit also comes with a handy range of accessories including spanners, templates and a depth gauge.
+This router trimmer also comes with a handy range of accessories including spanners, templates and a depth gauge.

-The variable speed dial allows you to fine tune the speed of the palm router so more intricate tasks can be performed accurately.
+The variable speed dial allows you to fine tune the speed of this trim router so more intricate tasks can be performed accurately.

 This is a good choice for anyone who is happy to purchase aftermarket options and tailor the router to their specific needs.